All services follow the guidelines outlined in the Research and Instructional Services Department's reference services philosophy statement.

 Close chat window to end the session and then indicate whether or not you want a copy of the transcript.

 You can ask Text (SMS) questions to a librarian by sending the message to (540) 986-4614.
 Messages sent during hours when the reference desks are staff will be answered quickly; other messages will be answered when we reopen.

 Users with smart phones or devices with internet capabilities will be able to use the links we send.
 If you connect to the internet over your carrier's network (as opposed to using the Virginia Tech wireless network), you will need to use Off Campus Sign In to access restricted, subscribed resources.
 Very in-depth questions should be directed to our Ask a Librarian chat or a live phone call.

 Send a question to the library's reference staff.
 Priority is given to Virginia Tech students, faculty, and staff, and to questions pertaining to Virginia Tech library collections.
 Questions are answered as quickly as possible, normally within a few hours, but if referred to a specialist additional time may be necessary.
 You can receive an email confirmation that your question has been received.

-Consult subject guides page for most appropriate contact.
+Consult the College Librarian program and contacts page for most appropriate contact.

 The staff of the Research and Instructional Services Department are committed to provide knowledgeable, timely, courteous, and non-judgmental reference assistance to all library patrons, regardless of the nature of the inquiry or the means of communication (in-person, telephone, online through chat or email, written correspondence).
 All questions will be treated confidentially and respectfully.
 Where appropriate, questions may be referred to other persons or units within the library.
 The Reference Services Philosophy follows the precepts outlined in the American Library Association's Code of Ethics.